yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 A `NSManagedObjectModel` instance is basically a bag that contains all the `NSEntityDescription`, `NSAttributeDescription` and `NSRelationshipDescription` we defined in the editor.

-Assuming you have recreated the previous rules using a `.xcdatamodel`, you can load it using the `NSManagedObjectModel` class:
+Assuming you have recreated the previous rules using a `.xcdatamodel`, you can load them using the `NSManagedObjectModel` class:

 ```swift
 let fileURL = Bundle.main.url(forResource: "SimpleGraph", withExtension: "momd")!